Last updated on June 5th, 2018

 Step 4 – Take an oil sample – Optional

 The kit I tend to use is the WIX Filters – 24077 Oil Analysis Kit.
-It’s around 15-20$, and includes the cost of the analysis.
+The price includes the cost of the analysis.
 All you have to do is send it to the address on the included form (2-3$ via USPS First Class Package).
 A week or two later they will email you back a PDF with the results.

 It also gives you actionable diagnostic info like if there is coolant or water in the oil (head gasket leak) or if there are excessive metal particulates (worn piston or engine components).